Trusted-Types Helper

 // @version 0.1.0

-// @description This is mainly to enable TamperMonkey to continue using scripts that have `@require` dependencies on sites with a restrictive `Trusted-Types` policy.
-At least until TM v4.14 comes out, the milestone has already been added: https://github.com/Tampermonkey/tampermonkey/issues/1334#event-5361683856 \n Make sure this script is executed before the `@require`ing of any dependencies
+// @description I mainly wrote this in 2021 to enable TamperMonkey to continue using scripts that have `@require` dependencies on sites with a restrictive `Trusted-Types` policy, until TM v4.14 came out (milestone: https://github.com/Tampermonkey/tampermonkey/issues/1334#event-5361683856).
+Now it seems like some cases make it relevant again?
+I think that should be only temporary until the TM team get on top of what ever changed.
+Make sure this script is executed before the `@require`ing of any dependencies

 // @namespace bp